-Join us for an info session!
-Information sessions offer an opportunity to visit campus and learn more about the Master of Liberal Arts program.
+Join us for a virtual info session!
+The next information session webinar is on August 19 at 6pm.
+Information sessions offer an opportunity to learn more about the Master of Liberal Arts program from faculty and current students.
 RSVP here.

 View a recording of the 12/2/2020 MLA-hosted talk "How to Repair American Democracy" with Professor Larry Diamond.
 He spoke about the challenges to democracy that we are now seeing in the U.S. A recording of the Zoom talk is available here.

 Professor Diamond is interested in democracy at home and abroad: how to achieve it, defend it, and improve it.
 He will be speaking about the challenges to democracy that we are now seeing in the U.S., and will entertain questions about the recent election and its aftermath.
 Register for the talk here.

 Consider "Heretics, Prostitutes, and Merchants: The Venetian Empire" with Paula Findlen or "The Intersection of Medicine, Science, Public Policy, and Ethics: Cancer as a Case Study" with Joseph Lipsick.
 Click here for more information.